explosion/prodigy-openai-recipes/README.md

 ```

 This will create the file `./data/annotations2/train.spacy` with your annotated documents (you'll also see a warning about not creating evaluation data, but that's OK, the training script will create it).
 The resulting model will be saved to the `ner-model/` directory.

+## What's next?

+There’s lots of interesting follow-up experiments to this, and lots of ways to adapt the basic idea to different tasks or data sets.
+We’ll definitely follow up with a similar recipe for text categorization, but you can also adapt the recipe yourself in the meantime.
+We’re also interested to try out different prompts.
+It’s unclear how much the format the annotations are requested in might change the model’s predictions, or whether there’s a shorter prompt that might perform just as well.
+We also want to run some end-to-end experiments.